visgl/luma.gl/dev-docs/RFCs/v8.0/luma-refactor.md

 #### Constants

-The `constant` module would remain as it is now.
+The `constants` module would remain as it is now.

 #### Low-level